-The Company has recorded a loss of \$83,221 for non-controlling interest in the period, and a total equity balance of \$116,632 compared to \$33,411 at December 31, 2010.
+The Company has recorded a loss of \$173,562 for non-controlling interest for the six months ended June 30, 2011 and a total equity balance of \$206,973 compared to \$33,411 at December 31, 2010.
 The non-controlling interest relates to the establishment of the Manufacturing subsidiary.

 The Company's liquidity will depend upon operating cash flows, existing working capital, the unused credit facility and the ability to access debt and equity markets.
 The Company currently has sufficient liquidity and capital resources to meet the long-term payment obligations of its outstanding loans.
 The Company continues to assess its requirements for capital on an on-going basis.
 Based on current budgeted operating expenditures for the 2011 year, the Company will have sufficient funds to meet its obligations.
-The Company has traditionally relied upon the working capital and available operating line of credit to satisfy its capital requirements.
-As part of the Company's amended credit facility in December 2010, the Company obtained a \$1,000,000 Evergreen Line of Credit for the purposes of funding capital expenditures in 2011.
+The Company is currently examining its credit options, including examining the asset based lending model, which will provide additional working capital to allow the Company the ability of continued growth.

-Summary of Consolidated Statements of Cash Flows March 31 March 31 Periods ended 2011 2010 Cash used by operating activities \$ (6,000,353) \$ (4,371,954) Cash provided by financing activities 6,930,833 4,502,984 Cash used by investing activities (930,480) (131,030) Net increase in cash and cash equivalents \$ - \$ - Cash and cash equivalents, beginning of year - - Cash and cash equivalents, end of year \$ - \$ -
+Summary of Consolidated Statements of Cash Flows June 30 Ju ne 30 Six months ended 2011 2010 Cash provided by operating activities \$ 7,910,477 9,392 2,247 Cash used by financing activities · (4,579,532) 5,689) Cash used by investing activities (3,330,945) (156 5,558) Net increase in cash and cash equivalents \$ - 9 \$ - Cash and cash equivalents, beginning of year - - Cash and cash equivalents, end of year \$ - 9 8 -

-Cash flow used by operating activities
+Cash flow provided by operating activities

-Cash used by operating activities for the period ended March 31, 2011 was \$6,000,353 compared to cash provided of \$4,371,954 for the same period in 2010.
-The Company's increase in cash used for operating activities relates to more cash paid for the purchase of inventory as the Company increased purchases to maintain stock for the level of sales demand experienced.
-This also created an increase in the balance of accounts payable outstanding.
-There are significant receivables balances outstanding at March 31, 2011 as compared to the prior year given the significant increase in sales that occurred in the first quarter of 2011.
-We expect to see our cash from operations to improve in improve for the second quarter, as the Company will commence collection on receivables from winter work, and will not be required to pay out as much in payables as the Company will have sufficient inventory levels to meet demand.
+Cash provided by operating activities for the six month period ended June 30, 2011 was \$7,910,477 compared to cash provided of \$9,392,247 for the same period in 2010.
+The Company's cash provided by operating activities relates to more cash received for the collection of receivables than that paid for inventory as the Company collected on its winter receivables and went through the spring break-up season.
+This also created a decrease in the balance of accounts payable outstanding.
+Inventory levels have remained steady as product returns have allowed the Company to meet the demands of its customers through the spring period.
+We expect to see our cash used in operations increase for the third quarter, as the Company will commence additional purchasing to begin its stock up for the winter drilling season.
 The Company intends to continue to manage its inventory levels and spending in order to conserve its balance sheet strength and minimize any increase in debt levels.

-Cash flow provided by financing activities
+Cash flow used by financing activities

-Cash provided by financing activities was \$6,930,833 for the first quarter of 2011, compared to cash provided of \$4,502,984 in the first quarter of 2010.
-The cash provided by financing activities is related to advances on the operating line to fund increased purchases to meet the increased demand in the year.
+Cash used by financing activities was \$4,579,532 for the first half of 2011, compared to cash used of \$9,235,689 in the half of 2010.
+The cash used by financing activities is related to repayments on the operating line as the Company collected many of its receivables from the winter drilling season.
 Due to the seasonal nature of the WCSB, the Company will collect a significant portion of its receivables during the second and third quarters, which it will use to repay the operating line.
 This trend is reversed in Q4 and Q1 when significant sales and purchases occur, while collections are often delayed until Q2.
-With the increased purchasing activity, increased borrowing was required to pay vendors ahead of the collection of receivables on the increased sales.
+With the increased purchasing activity at the end of the quarter, increased borrowing was required to pay vendors ahead of the collection of receivables on the increased sales.